Ben-D-Anderson/NanoPay/README.md

     <scope>compile</scope>
 </dependency>
 ```
 This will provide access to the classes `HibernateWalletStorage` and `HibernateWalletDeathLogger`.
-Don't forget
+Don't forget, you
-to compile the dependencies for your database driver
+will still need to add the dependency for your chosen database's driver into your project too.